jakelazaroff/relate/README.md

 Creates a collection named `name` and returns it, or throws an error if a collection with that name already exists.

-- **transform**: a transformation function executed on each entity added to the collection
+- **transform**: a transformation function executed on each item added to the collection
-- **map**: an object mapping properties on the collection's entities to other collections
+- **map**: an object mapping properties on the collection's items to other collections

-:bangbang: If a collection is created directly using the constructor, other collections and entities will not be able to access it.
+:bangbang: If a collection is created directly using the constructor, other collections and items will not be able to access it.
 Use `Relate.collection.create` instead.

-#### .add(entity)
+#### .add(item)

-Given an object `entity`, executes the collection's transformation function on it, mixes in the `Entity` methods and adds it to the collection.
-If an entity with the same ID already exists in the collection, throws an error.
+Given an object `item`, executes the collection's transformation function on it, mixes in the `Item` methods and adds it to the collection.
+If an item with the same ID already exists in the collection, throws an error.

-:speech_balloon: Shouldn't need to be called manually, since `Collection.import` will iterate over the array of entities and add them.
+:speech_balloon: Shouldn't need to be called manually, since `Collection.import` will iterate over the array of items and add them.

 ```javascript
 Relate.collection('artists').add({